malcolmtyronebell/mb-ss-dashboard/README.md

 A full-stack shared calendar dashboard that aggregates events from multiple Google and Microsoft accounts into a unified, color-coded interface.
 Built with a security-first architecture featuring OAuth2 multi-provider authentication, JWT session management, encrypted token storage, and role-based data isolation.

-> **Live project** — not a demo.
-This application is actively used daily by two users to manage schedules, appointments, travel, and recurring events across multiple email and calendar providers.

 ---